“About 1 in 250 Men Will Develop Testicular Cancer. Of Course, that Statistic is Irrelevant if You’re the One.”

-Initially, she had an issue with finding the lump.
-In my mind, I knew exactly where it was, and I was flabbergasted that it was hard to find, but I also know my body best.
+Initially, she had an issue with finding the lump on my testicle.
+In my mind, I knew exactly where it was, and I was flabbergasted that it was hard to find, but I also know my body best (and had felt it for the first time a few weeks prior).
 I kind of rearranged myself to find and isolate the lump.
 She did then find it and confirmed yes, there was a lump.
 She said that the next step was to get an ultrasound.
 Before going into the appointment, I knew that I wouldn’t have answers immediately that day, but it was frustrating that I had to wait even longer for a more defined picture of what I would be facing.

 The doctor referred me for an ultrasound.
 I probably should have been more pushy in getting this scheduled, but I also do not deal with doctors often.
 She said the imaging office would call to get me scheduled the following day, and I assumed that was how things worked.